Finding Cultural Capital – Does this mean the same for all of us?

-This one day conference will feature knowledge and ideas about Cultural Capital in the light of the 2019 Education Inspection Framework.
+This one day online conference will feature knowledge and ideas about Cultural Capital from a range of perspectives amidst the changing global and local landscape.

 Internationally renowned speakers will share current thinking about Cultural Capital giving attendees a range of approaches they can use in their schools.